 If you have been offered a place at Brockwood, we then ask that you let us know within a given time whether or not you wish to accept the offer.
 If you accept, a deposit is due within six weeks to secure your place in the school.

-Click on the link below to view a PDF with the Admission Fees for the academic year 2019-2020
+Click on the links below to view a PDF with the Admission Fees.

 At Brockwood, we wish to ensure that young people throughout the world are able to participate in the unique educational experience offered here.
 We recognise the importance of providing bursary assistance to deserving students who otherwise would be unable to attend the school and we are committed to finding annual funds for this purpose.
 Brockwood offers bursaries on a discretionary basis and The Bursary Committee is responsible for these decisions.
 Our Bursary Policy provides a detailed explanation of our criteria for awarding funds and also the deadline dates for submitting an application.
 Please note that we do not issue the Bursary Application Pack until the student has accepted a place to enrol.

 From 1st January 2021, EU, EEA and Swiss citizens (except Irish nationals) will also need to apply for a visa to study at Brockwood Park School.
 It is a simple process and the Admissions Manager will be able to guide you through it.